 Phishing is designed to lure you into clicking on a malicious link or giving up personal information.
 The creator of these types of emails can disguise the address of the sender to make it look like the email is coming from a reliable source, use information from your social media accounts to make it more personalized, and choose a subject line for the email based on current events, or something that applies specifically to you.
 The goal for the attacker is to make these emails look as convincing as possible so the reader will click on any attached links without... ...

 Everyone connected to the Internet is a potential target.
 Use of anti-virus and firewall software is critical in protecting your computer online; however, simply protecting your computer is not enough.

 Cyber criminals often target vulnerabilities in web browsers.
-Because Internet Explorer is the web browser used by most people, it has become a primary target.
+Because Internet Explorer was a web browser used by most people, it quickly became a primary target.
 Using a different browser can reduce your risk while on the web.
 The table below lists alternative browsers:

 Social networks are great.
 They do present some security challenges and risks, however.

 This guide describes the dangers you face as a user of these websites, and provides tips on the safe use of social networking and blogging services.

 Many computer criminals uses these sites to distribute viruses and malware, to find private information people have posted publicly, and to find targets for phishing/social engineering schemes.
 Below is a short list of users who may be using... ...

 It’s November again.
 Cyber Security Awareness month (October) just passed but that doesn’t mean that we don’t have to keep practicing all the online safety tips we learned; quite the opposite actually, now that we have gotten more informed about online security, we must implement those tips daily and share our knowledge with everyone that surrounds us.

 This year is coming to an end, yet new security exploits show up every day to attack the cyberspace.
 Holidays are coming, and NOW is as good a time as ever to learn/review security tips regarding where we “click”.
 Even the... ...